 - 3. Inspect or replace the filter.
-See Normal Maintenance Replacement Parts on page 6-13. - 4.
-Reverse Steps 1 and 2 to replace the air cleaner/filter cover. - 5.
-Repeat the procedure for the second air cleaner/filter.
+See Normal Maintenance Replacement Parts on page 6-14. - 4.
+Reverse Steps 1 and 2 to replace the air cleaner/filter cover.

 Operating the engine with the air cleaner/filter off can cause you or others to be burned.
-The air cleaner not only cleans the air; it helps to stop flame if the engine backfires.
+The air cleaner not only cleans the air; it helps to stop flames if the engine backfires.
 If it is not there and the engine backfires, you could be burned.
 Do not drive with it off, and be careful working on the engine with the air cleaner/filter off.